 Codan uses technology to solve communications, safety, security and productivity problems in the harshest environments on earth.
-Founded in 1959 in Adelaide, South Australia, the company has expanded to have a truly global footprint, with offices in the US, Canada, Ireland, UAE and South Africa.
+With its head office in Adelaide, South Australia, the company has expanded to have a truly global footprint, with offices in the US, Canada, Ireland, UAE and Latin America.
 Codan’s customers include some of the world’s largest and best aid and humanitarian organisations, mining companies, security and military groups and governments.
 Its products are sold in more than 150 countries, with exports representing approximately 85% of revenue.

-The successful applicant for this scholarship will have the opportunity to undertake a work placement at Codan over the summer period preceding the scholarship.
+The successful applicant for this scholarship will have the opportunity to undertake a work placement at Codan.
 The aim is to help the student develop skills and knowledge and enhance their industry experience.
 They will work on projects in a collaborative environment, actively contributing and drawing on the experience of others.
 The type of work to be undertaken – and level of commitment – will be negotiated between the successful student and the company.

 Applicants must be:

-- ready to commence Honours in engineering in the fields of electronics, telecommunications or mechatronics at one of South Australia’s three universities
+- ready to commence Honours in science, technology, engineering and/or mathematics, at one of South Australia’s three universities

 - an Australian citizen or a holder of a permanent resident visa and resident in South Australia